 Hurricane Harvey Litigation.
-There are twenty eight (28) active lawsuits that have been filed against the Authority in Harris County, Texas, on behalf of numerous property owners that allege, among other claims, that the release of water from the Lake Conroe Dam following the landfall of Hurricane Harvey caused flooding on their properties in violation of the Takings Clause of the Texas Constitution and/or violation of the Texas Private Real Property Rights Preservation Act.
+There are eighteen (18) active lawsuits that have been filed against the Authority in Harris County, Texas, on behalf of numerous property owners that allege, among other claims, that the release of water from the Lake Conroe Dam following the landfall of Hurricane Harvey caused flooding on their properties in violation of the Takings Clause of the Texas Constitution and/or violation of the Texas Private Real Property Rights Preservation Act.
+There are also nine (9) cases in Montgomery County, Liberty County, Jefferson County, Brazoria County, Orange County, Wharton County, and San Jacinto County, Texas after the Authority moved to transfer to those counties the claims of plaintiffs who reside in those counties but filed suit in Harris County.
 The Authority is contesting all of these claims vigorously and intends to continue to do so.
-In all of the filed lawsuits, the Authority has filed a motion to dismiss or a plea to the court's jurisdiction.
-All cases are in their early stages.

 Quadvest, L.P. et al. v.
 San Jacinto River Authority, No. 19-09-12611, in the 284th Judicial District Court for Montgomery County, Texas.
 Quadvest, L.P., Woodland Oaks Utility, L.P., Everett Square, Inc., E.S.
 Water Consolidators, Inc., Utilities Investments Co., Inc., and T&W Water Service Company have filed a lawsuit against the Authority in Montgomery County, Texas, for breach of the parties GRP Contracts.
-Plaintiffs allege that that the Authority has improperly set the rates it charges for groundwater pumpage and surface water usage under the GRP Contracts.
-The lawsuit is in its early stages, with the Court currently considering the Authority's request for a stay in light of ongoing, related litigation involving the same parties and contracts.
-See Note 11 for a summary of related litigation.
+Plaintiffs allege that the Authority has improperly set the rates it charges for groundwater pumpage and surface water usage under the GRP Contracts.
+Because the Texas Supreme Court's opinion limited the suit under Government Code Chapter 1205, discussed in "Contingencies" above, to the validity of the GRP Contracts and excluding compliance with those contracts, the Authority filed cross-claims against the Cities of Conroe and Magnolia for breach of contract for their failure to pay the prevailing GRP rates since September 2016.